How to Win 80% of the Cleaning Jobs You Quote

 In fact, when I was selling commercial cleaning services and clients pushed back I would ask if they had more trust in a company that manages with pen and paper or one that uses technology.

-They always agreed that less headaches for them was always worth more money.
+They always agreed that fewer headaches for them was always worth more money.

 Technology is now a part of our daily lives — from reading the newspaper, to booking a flight, to video-calling people on the other side of the world.